JuliaIO/EzXML.jl/docs/src/manual.md

 page](devnotes.md) is for developers and most users do not need to read it.

 In this manual, we use `using EzXML` for the sake of brevity.
-However, it is recommended to use `import EzXML` for long scripts or packages because EzXML.jl exports a number of names to your environment.
+However, it is recommended to use `import EzXML` or something similar for long scripts or packages because EzXML.jl exports a number of names to your environment.
 These are useful in interactive sessions but easily conflict with other names.
 If you want to see the list of exported names, please go to the top of src/EzXML.jl.

 Data types
 ----------

-There are two types that constitute an XML document and components: `Document` and `Node`, respectively.
-The `Document` type represents a whole XML document and points to a document node of `Node` type.
+There are two types that constitute an XML document and its components:
+`Document` and `Node`, respectively.
+The `Document` type represents a whole XML document.
+A `Document` object points to the topmost node of the XML document, but note that it is different from the root node you see in an XML file.
 The `Node` type represents almost everything in an XML document, that is, elements, attributes, texts, CDATAs, comments, documents, etc. are all `Node` type objects.
-These type names are not exported from EzXML.jl because their names are very general and may conflict with other names.
+These two type names are not exported from EzXML.jl because their names are very general and easily conflict with names exported from other packages.
 However, the user can expect them as public APIs and use them with the `EzXML.` prefix.

+A `Node` object can be separated into multiple types.
+As an example, let's see the next XML document:

+    <element attribute="attribute value">  Text  </element>
+    ^        ^                             ^
+    |        attribute node                text node
+    element node

+As you see, `<element>...</element>` is an element node, which may hold attribute nodes and/or text nodes as children.
+These nodes are components of an XML document.

-Several kinds of constructors are provided to create documents and various node types.
-For example, `XMLDocument` creates an XML document, `ElementNode` does an element node, and `TextNode` does a text node:
+Several constructors are provided to create documents and various kinds of nodes.
+For example, the `XMLDocument` constructor creates an XML document, the `ElementNode` constructor does an element node, and the `TextNode` constructor does a text node.
+Calling the `show` method of `Node` shows a node type and a pointer address to a node struct of libxml2 within the angle brackets, so that you can quickly check the type of a node and its identity.
+The `print` method of `Node` shows an XML tree rooted at the node. `prettyprint` is also provided to print a formatted XML.
+The `link!` function links two nodes:

 ```jlcon
 julia> using EzXML